-This is an ideal programme for students who wish:
+This is an ideal course for students who:

-- to update their Information and Communication Technology development skills.
+- need to update their Information and Communication Technology development skills.

-- to learn about information technology with a specific emphasis on software development or database technologies while gaining advanced research skills.
+- want to learn about information technology with a specific emphasis on software development and/or database technologies while gaining advanced research skills.

 Applications and Selections

 Applications are now closed for 2021.
 Applications for part-time courses will reopen in April 2022.